Operations SCM and Project Management E... (81 Blogs) Become a Certified Professional

 How Different Models of QA Help?

-There are many different models of quality assurance that can help organisations to enhance the quality of services and products.
+There are many different models of quality assurance that can help organizations enhance the quality of services and products.
 Some of the most popular models include the Six Sigma model, the Malcolm Baldrige National Quality Award model, and the ISO 9000 family of standards.
+Interestingly, some industries, such as the growing online gambling market, have adapted their own practices to ensure compliance and user trust.

 Each of these models has its unique approach to quality assurance, and each can be helpful in different ways.
 The Six Sigma model, for example, emphasises defect prevention and continuous improvement, while the Malcolm Baldrige National Quality Award model focuses on organisational excellence.